SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

     tuple-type --> ``(`` tuple-type-body-OPT ``)``
     tuple-type-body --> tuple-type-element-list ``...``-OPT
-    tuple-type-element-list --> tuple-type-element | tuple-type-element ``,`` tuple-type-element-list
+    tuple-type-element-list --> tuple-type-element
+                                | tuple-type-element ``,`` tuple-type-element-list
     tuple-type-element --> attribute-sequence-OPT type | element-name type-specifier element-name --> identifier

-.. docnote:: What the relationship between tuple types and tuple patterns?
+.. docnote:: What's the relationship between tuple types and tuple patterns?

 ..
 A tuple pattern is always of tuple type.
 There is a ton of grammatical overlap right now; some of that will be reduced when we get rid of named tuple elements.
 A tuple type is a much simpler composition of simpler types.

-.. docnote:: The LangRef says that "there are special rules for converting an expression
+.. docnote:: The LangRef says that ...

-    to varargs tuple type?"
+    "there are special rules for converting an expression to varargs tuple type?"

     What are they?

 ..
 The subtype conversion chapter will discuss that.
 Keep the note so we don't forget about it, but a lot of it will be subsumed.